Hendiatris: Since the Renaissance and the Enlightenment

 From the 18th century, the tripartite motto was primarily political.
 John Locke's Life, Liberty, and Property was adapted by Thomas Jefferson when he wrote the United States Declaration of Independence into Life, liberty, and the pursuit of happiness, which has become the American equivalent of the French triad listed above.

 The initial Carlist motto was God, Country, King.

 The dominant ideology of Tsar Nicholas I of Russia was frequently expressed in the tripartite motto, "Orthodoxy, autocracy and nationality" (правосла́вие, самодержа́вие, наро́дность).

+The policy Un Roi, une Loi, une Foi was the political and religious vision of absolute monarchy in early modern France, particularly during the reign of Louis XIV.
+It reflects the desire for centralized authority and unity under the monarch, where the king's power is supreme, the law is uniform across the kingdom, and religious unity under Catholicism is enforced.

 The University of North Carolina's Dialectic and Philanthropic Societies maintain such tripartite mottos as well.
 The Philanthropic Society's motto is Virtus, Libertas, et Scientia "Virtue, Liberty, and Knowledge" and the Joint Senate motto is Ad Virtutem, Libertatem, Scientiamque "Toward Virtue, Liberty, and Knowledge".

 Modern usages

 A Canadian usage is Peace, order and good government, originally found in the 1867 Constitution of Canada.
 It has remained, to this day, an essential part of the Canadian identity.

 "Il nous faut de l'audace, encore de l'audace, toujours de l'audace!"
 'We must be bold, and again bold, and forever bold!'
 Georges Danton.